we-are-va/we-are-va.github.io/_work/pelaw.md

 - template: 1-column-text
   block: one-column-1
   headline: Professionalism and Impact
-  content: In a complex area of practice, P&amp;E Law has enabled its clients to make
+  content: "## In a complex area of practice, P&E Law has enabled its clients to make
     well-informed decisions about their land and protect or utilise the rights that come with their land.
-VA has proudly created a brand that captures the essence of their practice; fairness and balance.
+VA has proudly created a brand that captures the essence of their practice; fairness and balance."
 - template: full-width-media-element
   block: media-1
   image: "/uploads/pandelaw_stationery.jpg"